SEO and WHMCS • How we Increased Traffic Rankings by 462%

 - CTR stands for click-through rate.
 Is the percentage of impressions that resulted in a click

-We are experiencing improvements also in visitors behavior across the board.
+I'm experiencing improvements also in visitors behavior across the board.
 This signals that initial enthusiasm is translating into long-term engamement.
-In other words, we've been able to capture interest.
+In other words, I've been able to capture interest.

 This teaches us the first important lesson to learn.
 You can't rank high on Google and attract visitors just with SEO.
 You need to write high-quality contents consistently.

-To confirm this, we noticed the first spike in organic traffic (+385%) after 3 months.
-At the time we wrote about 10 lengthy articles.
-Right now we wrote articles for total of 50.000 words (200 pages of an actual book).
+To confirm this, I noticed the first spike in organic traffic (+385%) after 3 months.
+At the time I wrote about 10 lengthy articles.
+Right now I wrote contents for total of more than 245.000 words (487 pages of an actual book).

 Improvements distributes equally on both new visitors and returning ones.
-This is a very good thing that tells us that we're consolidating loyal customer base.
-In the same time we're attracting new visitors that didn't know us.
+This is a very good thing that tells us that I'm consolidating loyal customer base.
+In the same time I'm attracting new visitors that didn't know anything about Katamaze.

-Next chart shows a comparison between 2019 (no SEO) and 2020 (SEO) in the organic search channel.
+Next chart shows a comparison between 2019 (without SEO) and 2020 (with SEO) in the organic search channel.

-We could stop here already and conclude that SEO and Mercury clearly worked for us.
-But the thing is that we achieved even bigger results that we were not expecting.
+I could stop here already and conclude that SEO and Mercury clearly worked for me.
+But the thing is that I achieved even bigger results that I was not expecting.
 At least not at this magnitude.
-We're talking about:
+I'm talking about:

 - Traffic value